D.C. teacher’s viral three-point shot leaves people swooning — and her students elated

 Fitzpatrick, who is from Drexel Hill, Pa., played at Rutgers, as well as Saint Joseph’s, where she led the team in three-pointers in both the 2014-2015 and 2015-2016 seasons.

 Although she has transitioned from the court to the classroom, Fitzpatrick clearly still knows how to play the game.
 Not only is the Internet amazed by her athletic aptitude, but people are also swooning over her students’ sweet reaction to the stellar shot.
-They said it was a much-needed salve, especially at a time when schools in D.C. and elsewhere are starting to go virtual again as covid cases surge across the country.
+They said it was a much-needed salve, especially at a time when schools in D.C. and elsewhere are starting to go virtual again as coronavirus cases surge across the country.

 “Teachers deserve a bazillion dollars a year.
-Also, Ms. Fitz has crazy range…” tweeted Rex Chapman, a former professional basketball player, who played on four NBA teams.
+Also, Ms. Fitz has crazy range … ” tweeted Rex Chapman, a former professional basketball player, who played on four NBA teams.

 Rebecca Lobo, a basketball analyst, tweeted: “Watching this over and over, focusing on a different child’s reaction each time.”